MSE in Industrial & Systems Engineering

 GRE not required

-- A course in probability and statistics (IMSE 510 or equivalent)*
+- A course in probability and statistics (IMSE 510, Probability and Statistical Models or equivalent)

-- A course in operations research (IMSE 500 or equivalent)*
+- A course in operations research (IMSE 500, Models of Operations Research or equivalent)

 - IMSE 511 Design and Analysis of Experiments